prebid/prebid.github.io/dev-docs/modules/prebidServer.md

 })
 ```

-s2sConfig example with the endpoint attributes defined as objects:
+A similar example with the endpoint attributes defined as objects:
 ```javascript
 pbjs.setConfig({
     s2sConfig: [{